KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

 ## Security considerations

 The strong encryption used in the communication prevents the class of attacks on the communication protocol itself,
 however several other attack surfaces remain.
 Discarding all of them by putting the full responsibility on the user
 will risk slowing down the growth of the ecosystem: users will have to invest unreasonable efforts to use it safely.

 ### Malware

 Not much can be done if some malware has full control over user’s computer.

-Protection against keyloggers with disc and/or network traffic access is out of scope of this specification.
+*Conclusion:* protection against keyloggers with disc and/or network traffic access is outside the scope of this specification.

 ### Evil extensions

 Extensions are limited by the API the browsers provide to them, but the control over network requests
 combined with the capability to inject code in the runtime makes the resistance futile.

-Protection against the evil extensions is also out of scope of this specification.
+*Conclusion:* protection against evil extensions is also outside the scope of this specification.

 ### Phishing and social engineering